arc53/DocsGPT/README.md

 (check out [`application/core/settings.py`](application/core/settings.py) if you want to see more config options.)

 2. (optional) Create a Python virtual environment:
-You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments .
+You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments.

-a) On Mac OS and Linux
+a) On Mac OS and Linux:
 ```commandline
 python -m venv venv
 . venv/bin/activate
 ```
-b) On Windows
+b) On Windows:
 ```commandline
 python -m venv venv
  venv/Scripts/activate